In Haiti, gangs take control as democracy withers

 While some have speculated that Cherizier would run for office if elections were held, Cherizier insists that he wouldn’t.

-What is clear, said McDermott, of InSight Crime, is that gangs are reaping rewards for the political chaos.
+What is clear, said McDermott, of InSight Crime, is that gangs are reaping rewards from the political chaos.

 InSight Crime estimates that before the killing of the president, Cherizier’s federation of gangs, G9, got half of its money from the government, 30% from kidnappings and 20% from extortions.
 After the killing, government funding dipped significantly, according to the organization.